fhightower-tc/tc-indicator-importer/README.md

 make pack
 ```

-After running these commands, there will be a zip file in the `spaces/TCS_-_Unstructured_Indicator_Importer/` directory which you can install in ThreatConnect.
+After running these commands, there will be a zip file named `TCS_-_Unstructured_Indicator_Importer.zip` in the top directory of the app which you can install in ThreatConnect.

 ## Setup